 Cognition, robotics, mediatized worlds – these are the three fields in which researchers explore the complex processes that determine human intelligence and perception.
 They are working on new intelligent and reliable systems that will enable a smooth exchange between humans and machines.
 The high-profile area has earned an international reputation, not least grounded in the research field of spatial cognition developed in Bremen.
 The aim is to develop „Living Technologies“ based on the core cognitive elements found in products such as smartphones and domestic robots.
 Such artificial intelligence systems are not only intended to assist humans in everyday applications: At the same time, the high-profile area recognizes that humans must always have rights to data privacy and control over the use of their data.

-The high-profile area operates across the borders of six Faculties of the University of Bremen and the U Bremen Research Alliance partners German Research Center for Artificial Intelligence Bremen (DFKI), DLR Institute of Space Systems, and Fraunhofer Institute for Image-Based Medicine (MEVIS).
+The high-profile area operates across the borders of six Faculties of the University of Bremen and the U Bremen Research Alliance partners German Research Center for Artificial Intelligence Bremen (DFKI), DLR Institute of Space Systems, and Fraunhofer Institute for Digital Medicine (MEVIS).

 Prevention, health care and nursing are at the center of the health and epidemiological research done by partners in the U Bremen Research Alliance.
 For example, the field examines how lifestyles and the environment contribute to the development or prevention of chronic diseases; or which health promotion measures are most effective and efficient.
 Particular attention is paid to questions of equity in healthcare.
 A further focus is on the relationship between health and the aging process.
 The overall goal is to gain fundamental insights for the preservation and improvement of health.

 The U Bremen Research Alliance partners Leibniz-Institut für Präventionsforschung und Epidemiologie - BIPS and the University of Bremen cooperate closely in this high-profile area.